 Go Visit; Classy Villa Lante Doesn't Charge Admission

 Villa Lante is the main attraction in the charming old town of Bagnaia near the city of Viterbo.
-Villa Lante offers free admission, and welcomes picnickers.
-It's a must.Continue to 9 of 11 below.
+Villa Lante offers free admission and welcomes picnickers.
+It's a must.
+Here's Villa Lante's site, in English.

-Near Tarquinia: Villa Farnese, a Popes' Palace
+Near Tarquinia: Palazzo Farnese, a Popes' Palace

-Villa of the Farnese Family: Dynasty as Powerful as the Medici
+Palazzo of the Farnese Family: Dynasty as Powerful as the Medici